How much does Player Housing cost in WoW? Exploring the real estate values and decorating expenses of Azeroth

 Fully decorating your yard and interior to the heights of your dreams may be where you’ll need to start reaching deeper into your gold pouch.
 While decorations will be rewarded from virtually any in-game activity — including drops and from achievements, so you’ll be able to go out and collect things on your own — there are two ways that players with a passion for housing may end up broke if they’re not careful.

-The first is the fact that many of the reported tens of thousands of decoration items will be purchasable from NPCs, with the only concrete example I can find being a screenshot of a Hall Rug from the Stormwind Quartermaster for 142 gold.
+The first is the fact that many of the reported tens of thousands of decoration items will be purchasable from NPCs, and those prices start low but range into the thousands of gold.
 Multiply that by a huge number of vendors in each area, multiply again by the number of expansions that we have journeyed through, and you’ll see how the cost of being an interior decoration completionist might quickly get out of hand.

-There’s also the promise of each and every profession being able to craft housing decor.
+There’s also the reality of each and every profession being able to craft housing decor.
 If you’re an artisan crafter, you’ll need to spend time and/or money gathering reagents from each expansion in order to fill out your decoration collection.
 If you’ve never picked up a blacksmithing hammer in your adventuring career but have fallen in love with a Revendreth-inspired wrought-iron gate, you’ll need to save up some gold for a trip to the Auction House.
+The housing decor market is hot right now, so even if you only have one character with a single profession, you can create the same decor repeatedly and flip it on the Auction House in order to be able to afford items from other professions.

 Finally, Blizzard has said that while most decorations will be rewarded in-game, there will be decor in the cash shop available for purchase.
 Think of it like the current offerings of mounts, pets, and transmogs available for purchase with real money — certainly optional, but in existence nonetheless.
 There is, again, nothing specific on this front, but I wouldn’t be surprised to see decoration items included in the packs and bundles that rotate through the store monthly.

-So how much do you think we’ll need to save up when Player Housing drops and we’re all clamoring for our very own pieces of Azerothian real estate?
+So what’s your take on the costs associated with housing so far?
 How much gold are you willing to spend so that your yard and home are the talk of your Neighborhood?

 Please consider supporting our Patreon!